tiagonnascimento/azuredevops-sfdx-orgdev-build-deploy/overview.md

 ### Use on a Azure Release

 You can use this task on a Azure Releae as well, but to do that, you will need to first copy all files from the Artifact directory to the execution folder.
 You can achieve that using a builtin Task `Copy Files to:` using as the Source Folder the Artifact directory and the Target Folder simply: `.`

-## Contributing to the Repository

-If you find any issues or opportunities for improving this repository, fix them!
-Feel free to contribute to this project by [forking](http://help.github.com/fork-a-repo/) this repository and making changes to the content.
-Once you've made your changes, share them back with the community by sending a pull request.
-See [How to send pull requests](http://help.github.com/send-pull-requests/) for more information about contributing to GitHub projects.

-## Reporting Issues

-If you find any issues with this demo that you can't fix, feel free to report them in the [issues](https://github.com/tiagonnascimento/azuredevops-sfdx-orgdev-build-deploy/issues) section of this repository.